Table of Contents

 What Is PTO Carryover?

 A lot of companies (especially if they are large) provide their employees with the benefit of paid time off (PTO).
 PTO is the time an employee gets to take off work and still get their usual amount of pay.
 There are different ways PTO can be accumulated and implemented.
-(For more details about PTO in general, please see our Paid Time Off article.)
+For more details about PTO in general, please see this Paid Time Off article.

 Carryover PTO is the amount of PTO an employee has leftover from the previous period (typically stipulated as the calendar year) that your company allows to be carried over into the next period.